Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Formalism

 where $\Phi$ stands for either $K$ or $H$, and the subscript $i$ denotes the particle-grouping class (among the four nucleons).
-We note that the total angular momentum and its projection, parity and the third component of the isospin ($\mathcal{T}_z = 0$) are good quantum numbers, and the subscript $\alpha$ denotes collectively other non-fixed 11 quantum numbers.
-We use the $j$-$j$ scheme for the coupling of the angular momenta, as illustrated in Fig.~\ref{Fig_4b_config}$b$.
-The Jacobi coordinates used in our study are depicted in Fig.~\ref{Fig_4b_config}.
-This choice of coordinates allows us to separate the center-of-mass motion and guarantees that kinetic energy operator is independent of the angular variables.
+We note that the total angular momentum and its projection, parity and the third component of the isospin ($\mathcal{T}_z = 0$) are good quantum numbers, and the subscript $\alpha$ denotes collectively eleven other non-fixed quantum numbers.
+We use the $j$-$j$ scheme for the coupling of angular momenta, as illustrated in Fig.~\ref{Fig_4b_config}$b$.
+The Jacobi coordinates used here are depicted in Fig.~\ref{Fig_4b_config}.
+This choice of coordinates allows us to separate the center-of-mass motion and guarantees that the kinetic energy operator is independent of the angular variables.

-By projecting each of the Eqs.~(\ref{FY1}) on its natural configuration space basis one obtains coupled integro-differential equations for the radial FYAs ($\mathcal{F}_{i}^{\alpha }(x_{i},y_{i},z_{i})$).
-Note that, contrary to the 3$N$ problems, the number of radial FYAs is infinite even when the pair interaction is restricted to a finite number of partial waves.
-This divergence comes from the existence of the additional degree of freedom $l_{z}$ in the expansion of the $K$-type components.
-Therefore an additional truncation is needed in numerical calculation by taking into account only the relevant amplitudes.
+The expansion of Eq.~(\ref{FY1}) in terms of the natural configuration space basis leads to coupled integro-differential equations for the radial parts of FYAs ($\mathcal{F}_{i}^{\alpha }(x_{i},y_{i},z_{i})$).
+Note that, contrary to the ordinary 3$N$ problems, the number of radial parts of FYAs is infinite even when the pair interaction is restricted to a finite number of partial waves.
+This situation arises from the existence of the additional degree of freedom $l_{z}$ in the expansion of the $K$-type components.
+In numerical calculations, therefore, we need to introduce an additional truncation by identifying relevant amplitudes and discarding the remainder (see below).